-Select each item you find there and click the button to “Disable” it if it isn’t already disabled.
+Select each item you find and click the button to “Disable” it if it isn’t already disabled.
 When you are finished, close the Task Manager.

-You should be back in the System Configuration window that is still open, click the “Apply” button and then “OK.”
+You should be back in the System Configuration window that is still open; click the “Apply” button and then “OK.”

 Now you need to restart your computer.
-Click on the Power icon found on the Start menu and choose “Restart.”
+Click on the Power icon on the Start menu and choose “Restart.”

 Once the computer restarts, check the Task Manager to see if the problem is resolved.
-If the issue is resolved, slowly add in other apps one-at-a-time to see which one is causing the problem.
+If the issue is resolved, slowly add in other apps one at a time to see which one is causing the problem.

 Since more than one may be interfering, you will need to disable or uninstall any that do.

 If you have tried all the methods above and still have problems, you can check out the blog post on fixing 100% disk use errors on Windows 10 for more ideas.

 - Your machine is currently running Windows 10

 - Restoro is compatible with your operating system.